LDAP authentication

 }

-After successful bind to LDAP, the user's entry is retreived from the LDAP using anonymous access.
 If authenticated requests are required for this, you need to add both userdn and userpassword in your LDAP_AUTH_CONFIG.

 The following default LDAP attribute are used:

-• First name: givenName
+mail - First name:

-• Last name: sn
+givenName - Last name:

 If you need other attribute mappings you need to add a mappings object in your LDAP_AUTH_CONFIG: